MicrosoftDocs/sdk-api/sdk-api-src/content/rpcproxy/nf-rpcproxy-ndrstubgetbuffer.md

 Pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/rpcndr/ns-rpcndr-midl_stub_message">MIDL_STUB_MESSAGE</a> structure that maintains the current status of the RPC stub.
 The  <b>pRpcMsg</b> member points to a structure whose <b>Buffer</b> member points to the newly allocated buffer.
 Structure is for internal use only; do not modify.

-## -returns

-This function has no return value.
-Throws an exception upon error.

 ## -see-also